 The spill rate through each TSW is approximately 9.6 kcfs (19.2 kcfs total).

-The TSWs can be opened and closed from the control room.
-Removing the TSWs from the spillbays requires a crew and must be done during daylight hours as weather allows and may take up to 5 days.
-After the TSWs are removed, spillbays 19 and 20 may be operated as conventional (deep) spillbays.
+The TSWs can be opened and closed from the control room (unless they are attached to a crane, then a crane operator would be required).
+Removing the TSWs from the spillbays requires a crew and must be done during daylight hours as weather allows and may take up to 5 workdays.
+After the TSWs are removed and standard spill gate sections are installed, spillbays 19 and 20 may be operated as conventional (deep) spillbays.

 Spring spill for juvenile fish passage will begin with the TSWs open in bays 19–20 and spill distributed in the patterns in Table MCN-7.

-Both TSWs will be in service through June 7, then removed on June 8 or the next workday.
-During TSW removal, spill will be distributed in patterns in Table MCN-10 to ensure worker safety. , - -- -
+Both TSWs will be in service April 10 through June 7, then removed starting on June 8 or the next workday (unless coordinated differently via FPOM).
+The process to remove the TSWs and install standard spill gate sections may take up to 5 workdays, depending on weather conditions and crane status.
+During this time, spill will be maintained at the FOP target level and distributed in patterns in Table MCN-10 to ensure worker safety.
+In addition, at about 0630 hours daily, bays 14-18 and 21, which are adjacent to or where gate sections are stored, will be closed so gate sections can be retrieved and installed safely in bays 19 and 20.
+During the closure of bays 14-21, the spill volume will be averaged across bays 1-13 and 22.
+The day’s activity will conclude at 1700 hours with bays 14-18 and 21 reopened.

-Upon completion of TSW removal, spill will be distributed in patterns in Table MCN-9 for the remainder of juvenile fish passage spill season.
+Upon completion of TSW removal and installation of the standard gate sections, spill will be distributed in patterns in Table MCN-9 for the remainder of juvenile fish passage spill season.

 Table MCN-10. [pg 1 of 5].
 McNary Dam Spill Patterns during TSW Removal in Bays 19-20.

+NOTE: The TSW removal process may take up to 5 workdays, depending on weather conditions and crane status.
+During this time, bays 19-20 will be closed all hours until the TSWs are removed and standard spill gate sections are installed so that the bays can be operated as conventional (deep) spillbays.
+For worker safety, all bays being worked in and adjacent bays must be closed, which includes bays where the gate sections are stored.
+Therefore, during the workday (approx. 0630-1700), bays 14-21 will be closed and FOP spill will be distributed across the remaining bays 1-13 and 22.
+See section 2.3.2.6 for more information.